South Orkney Islands: Geography and climate

-South Orkney Trough (60°0′S 45°0′W) is an undersea trough named in association with the South Orkney Islands and approved 10/77 (ACUF 177).
+South Orkney Trough (60°0′S 45°0′W) is an undersea trough named in association with the South Orkney Islands.

+Climate data

+Two stations are located on the islands.
+Data is sparse for Signy.

 Flora and fauna

 Despite the harsh conditions, the islands do support vegetation and constitute the South Orkney Islands tundra ecoregion.
-All islands lie in the cold seas below the Antarctic convergence.
+All islands lie in the cold seas below the Antarctic Convergence.
 These areas support tundra vegetation consisting of mosses, lichens and algae, while seabirds, penguins and seals feed in the surrounding waters.

-The littoral zone of the South Orkneys is biologically either lifeless or very poor.
-Amphipods and planarians exist under rocks, along with various algaes, chitons, and some gastropods.
-With increasing water depth, life becomes more varied: starfish appear beyond 2–3 metres along with sponges, urchins, and ascidians.
-At 8–10 metres the variety of starfish increases along with the general biomass, and below 30 metres there are vast colonies of these creatures.
-Two penguin species, Chinstrap (Pygoscelis antarctica) and Adélie (Pygoscelis adeliae), are present on land.
+The littoral zone of the South Orkneys is either lifeless or very biologically poor.
+Amphipods and planarians exist under rocks, along with various algae, chitons, and some gastropods.
+With increasing water depth, life becomes more varied: starfish appear beyond 2–3 metres, along with sponges, urchins, and ascidians.
+At 8–10 metres, the variety of starfish increases along with the general biomass, and below 30 metres there are vast colonies of these creatures.
+Two penguin species, chinstrap (Pygoscelis antarctica) and Adélie (Pygoscelis adeliae), are present on land.

+On Signy Island a parthenogenetic flightless midge originally from South Georgia, Eretmoptera murphyi, was accidentally introduced during a botany experiment in the 1960s.
+It has since colonized much of the island and is altering the soil ecosystem.
+Some places can reach 20,000 individuals per m2.
+Because it can survive in water, there are concerns that it could reach other islands.